openstack/nova-specs/specs/2023.1/approved/allowing-target-state-for-evacuate.rst

 --------------

 - Upgrade note will be added describing new behavior.
-- An RPC change is expected to make manager handling the new target state, resulting in the version being incremented.
+- An RPC change is expected to make the compute manager handle the new target state, resulting in the version being incremented.
-- At API level, a min version check will ensure that all services are new enough to accept the request.
+- At API level, a min version check will ensure that all services are new enough to accept the request, if not the request will be rejected with a NotSupported exception.

 Implementation
 ==============